Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces: Formality: Stepping through the cases

-Each standard inclusion $\Sp(n)\hto{} \Sp(2n)$ is rationally $2n$-connected.
-As in the following cases, this can be verified by direct computation or by citing \cite[Chapter 6]{MT91}.
+The standard inclusion $\Sp(n)\hto{} \Sp(2n)$ is rationally $2n$-connected.
+As in the following cases for corresponding inclusions of unitary and orthogonal groups, this can be verified by direct computation or by using one of \cite[p.~220]{FHT01} and \cite[Chapter~3, proofs of 3.1, 3.15, 3.17]{MT91}.
 For the convenience of the reader we sketch the computation.
-We prove the analog statement for the induced map between classifying spaces.
-For this we identify cohomology generators with polynomials in the cohomology generators $t_i^2$ of the classifying space of the maximal torus invariant under the action of the Weyl group.
-It is then easy to see that corresponding polynomials are mapped to each other.
+We prove the analogous statement for the induced map between classifying spaces.
+For this we first identify rational homotopy groups with cohomology generators and second we describe the latter as polynomials in the cohomology generators $t_i^2$ of the classifying space of the maximal torus invariant under the action of the Weyl group. {That is, these generators/Pontryagin classes identify with elementary symmetric polynomials in the $t_i^2$ under the left and right hand maps

+with the middle map being the obvious projection induced by $t_{n+i}\mapsto t_i$ for $0<i\leq n$.
+It follows that corresponding generators are mapped to each other.
+This may be seen more easily using power sums $\sum_{i=1}^k (t_i^2)^k$ as generators instead of elementary symmetric polynomials.

-This implies that the induced map on rational homotopy groups of the considered inclusion $\Sp(n)\hto{} \Sp(2n)$ is multiplication by two in degrees $1\leq i \leq 4n-1$ and, clearly, the projection to zero in degrees $4n+1 \leq i\leq 8n-1$, as the rational homotopy groups of $\Sp(n)$ are concentrated below degree $4n+1$.
+Let us now provide the formality argument.
+The connectedness property implies that the induced map on rational homotopy groups of the considered inclusion $\Sp(n)\hto{} \Sp(2n)$ is multiplication by two in degrees $1\leq i \leq 4n-1$ and, clearly, the projection to zero in degrees $4n+1 \leq i\leq 8n-1$, as the rational homotopy groups of $\Sp(n)$ are concentrated below degree $4n+1$.
 This implies that $\pi_*(\Sp(2n)/\Sp(n))\otimes \qq$ is concentrated in odd degrees.
 More precisely, considering the model